CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

 If present, the subject field specifies the distinguished name of the named subject as encoded in the Delta Certificate.
-If the subject field is absent, then the distinguished name of the named subject for both the Base Certificate and Delta Certificate is the same.
+If the subject field is absent, then the DER encoding of the distinguished name of the named subject for both the Base Certificate and Delta Certificate is the same.

 The subjectPublicKeyInfo field contains the public key included in the Delta Certificate.
 The value of this field MUST differ